IBC Tanks: All you need to know about Intermediate Bulk Containers

 Depending on the type of product you're handling, you can choose between dry goods transported in flexible jumbo bags with larger bottom openings or liquids, pastes, and semi-solids suitable for flexible IBCs that allow squeezing during discharge.

-Proper Marking of Composite IBCs
+Proper Marking of IBCs

-When marking composite Intermediate Bulk Containers (IBCs), it's essential to follow the UN Model Regulations for both Europe and the United States to ensure safety and compliance.
-Here's a straightforward guide on how to mark your composite IBCs accurately, using units suitable for both regions:
+When marking composite IBC tanks, it's essential to follow the UN Model Regulations for both Europe and the United States to ensure safety and compliance.

 Primary Marking: